PetrosPieska/portfolio-petros/README.md

 ### Portfolio – Petros

 A personal developer portfolio built with HTML, CSS, and vanilla JavaScript.
-It features smooth animations, responsive design, and a working contact form (SendGrid-based on the backend).
+It features smooth animations, responsive design, and a working contact form (SendGrid-based on the backend.
+NOT WORKING ON GitHubPages).

 ## Features